 How do I buy a home?

-The Offer phase is like the proposal.
-You think you’ve found the one!
-You make a formal offer to the current homeowner.
+The Offer phase: You think you’ve found the perfect home!
+Make sure you review the homeowner association (HOA) bylaws (if you are buying a condo or coop) to make sure you know about any monthly fees you will need to pay in addition to your mortgage.
+Then, if all looks well, you make a formal offer to the current homeowner!
 Typically a realtor helps you prepare the offer paperwork.
 And then you wait for their decision… hopefully not very long!

-The Under Contract phase is like the engagement.
-They said yes!
+The Under Contract phase: They said yes!
 The current homeowner has accepted your offer.
 During this period of roughly 30-90 days, you do things like have the home inspected, review condo rules, and move forward with securing your financing to buy the home.

-The Settlement phase is like the wedding day.
-The day is finally here!
+The Settlement phase: You've made it!
 You go to a title company who walks you through the paperwork process with the bank and city to officially make the home yours.
 You’ve tied the knot and leave with the keys.